skiadas/WebAppsCourse/notes/testing_basics.md

 - Do the refactoring, and make sure your tests still all pass.
 - Commit (optionally creating an issue first to explain what the refactoring was about).

 This is some of the general theory behind testing.
-The lab readme will have more specific instructions.

 ## Testing in Javascript